Natural Bridge State Park

 540-291-1326

-A History of Natural Bridge
+A Short History of Natural Bridge

 Thomas Jefferson purchased 157 acres of land including the Natural Bridge from King George III of England for 20 shillings in 1774.
 He was so moved by the beauty of the natural formation that he called it:

-“the most sublime of nature’s works.”
+“The most sublime of nature’s works.”

 Jefferson built a two-room log cabin near the bridge, with one room reserved for guests thus beginning its long history as a tourist destination.
 Many famous guests visited Jefferson at Natural Bridge to view the geological marvel including John Marshall, James Monroe, Henry Clay, Sam Houston, and Martin Van Buren.